Waves, Crystals and Chaos

 Diagonal | 40 | 36 | 24 (259) | 60 (15) | 420 (12) | 1,022 (12) | 1,023 (13) | 2,044 (34) | 12,264 (31) | 58,254 (14) |

-T#2 The Oscillation periods which occurred 10 or more times in.
+T#2 The Oscillation periods which occurred 10 or more times out of the 480.
+The number in brackets is the number of occurrences.

 The behaviour of these trapped 1D CA's is described further below.

 An example of forming islands whose boundaries become fixed is rule H090 from a random initial patten for width and height of 200 and seed "1232".
-The oscillation period of this pattern has not yet been determined.
 It remains an oscillator after 107 generations contains many trapped oscillators.
 Oscillators of periods 8, 14 and 36 have been seen.
 The actual oscillation period is 1,718,640 generations so there must also be oscillators with periods 5,11 and 31 or multiples of these.

 ![]() (a) Generation 0 |